 The process for repossession of a vehicle is very complex, you need to be careful if a debt collector or representative from the bank comes to you requesting for you to sign forms that allow them to take possession of the vehicle.
 This is not a legal process, and should you sign, you will consent to the voluntary surrender of the vehicle which you do not have to agree to.
 Vehicle repossession can only take place via an official and original court order, named a warrant of execution.
 You would also first have had to have been served with a legal document called a summons which gives you a chance to defend yourself.
 These documents would have been delivered to you by a sheriff of the court.

-If you know you are facing financial trouble and you are not able to make a payment on your monthly vehicle installment you have the option to contact the bank and inform them.
-The bank will try and assist you by, for example, adjusting your monthly installment or extending your repayment period.
+If you know you are facing financial trouble and you are not able to make a payment on your monthly vehicle instalment you have the option to contact the bank and inform them.
+The bank will try and assist you by, for example, adjusting your monthly instalment or extending your repayment period.

 Make sure that the terms of the agreement are in writing and contact us to assist you with ensuring that you reach a mutually beneficial agreement that will prevent you from defaulting on future payments.